How to fix JDBC Bridge Error - No connection could be made because the target machine actively refused it 127.0.0.1:50433

 50400 50600

-Change the default port to another port (For New Version)
+Change the default port (recommended)

 C:\Program Files (x86)\ZappySys\ZappySys ODBC PowerPack

-2. Find the file name JdbcBridge.properties
+2. Find the file name JdbcBridge.properties.

 echo app.port=12345 > "C:\Program Files (x86)\ZappySys\ZappySys ODBC PowerPack\JdbcBridge.properties"